mehak-sachdeva/MGWR_book/Markdown/Poisson_main.md

-# Multiscale Geographically Weighted Regression - Poisson dependent variable
+# <center>Multiscale Geographically Weighted Regression - Poisson dependent variable</center>

 The model has been explored and tested for multiple parameters on real and simulated datasets.
 The research includes the following outline with separate notebooks for each part.